 Montgomery Travel Guide

 The capital of Alabama, Montgomery has played a pivotal role at many important points in American history.
-The city hosted the inauguration of Confederate President Jefferson Davis during the Civil War, and was the site of the Montgomery Bus Boycott lead by Rosa Parks, and many other civil rights events lead by Martin Luther King, Jr.
+The city hosted the inauguration of Confederate President Jefferson Davis during the Civil War, and was the site of the Montgomery Bus Boycott lead by Rosa Parks, and many other civil rights events lead by activists like Martin Luther King, Jr.

 Going back further in history, the First White House of the Confederacy was once the home of Jefferson Davis during the Civil War.
 Old Alabama Town is a fun attraction for children in Montgomery, recreating life in a 19th-century Alabama village.
 Montgomery has been home to plenty of famous citizens, and there are also museums dedicated to musician Hank Williams and writers F. Scott and Zelda Fitzgerald.

 Montgomery is a lovely city with plenty of green spaces, including Blount Cultural Park, Jasmine Hill Gardens and Outdoor Museum and the scenic Riverfront Amphitheater.
 Visitors can enjoy a bit of southern hospitality at any number of diners and bars, or take in a Montgomery Biscuits minor league baseball game.
 For a scenic view of Montgomery, take a ride on the Harriott II riverboat, which cruises on the Alabama River.

 We are looking for contributors for our Montgomery travel guide.
 If you are a local, a regular traveller to Montgomery or a travel professional with time to contribute and answer occasional forum questions, please contact us.